 - Experiencing withdrawal symptoms when unable to play video games

-- Circumventing parental rules about permission to play games and for how long
+- Circumventing parental rules about permission to play games and ignoring screen time limits

 - Becoming aggressive when denied the ability to play

 - Losing sleep in order to keep playing